Fake SpriteCoin cryptocurrency wallet installs ransomware. Paying the ransom brings more bad news.

+Worse, if you pay, the key that's supposed to decrypt your files will install even more malicious software onto your device.

-The scam is one more example of how hackers apply old tricks to new trends.
+The scam is one more example of how hackers apply old scams to new trends.
 One of the oldest tricks in the hacking book is getting you to download something bad onto your computer.
-If your excitement over making money off of cryptocurrency makes you a little careless, it seems that hackers will be there to make money off of you.
+If your excitement at making money off cryptocurrency causes you to be a little careless, it seems hackers could make some money off you.

 The researchers told ZDNet that hackers could be testing the waters with this attack, which they found being spread around on online forums.